ThunderFly-aerospace/TFASPDIMU02/README.md

 ![.github/workflows/KiCad.yml](https://github.com/ThunderFly-aerospace/TFASPDIMU01/workflows/.github/workflows/KiCad.yml/badge.svg)

 ThunderFly TFASPDIMU02 is I2C bus sensor board equipped with a differential pressure sensor ([Sensirion SDP3x](https://www.sensirion.com/sdp3x/)) and 9-axis motion tracking sensor ([ICM-20948](https://invensense.tdk.com/products/motion-tracking/9-axis/icm-20948/)).
 Board is equipped with 4pin JST-GH connector.
 The sensor board is designed for multiple uses.
 It can be used as a self-adjusting anemometer [WINDGAUGE03](https://github.com/mlab-modules/WINDGAUGE03) or as an airspeed sensor for UAVs with optional function as the external magnetometer.
-The featured use (after firmware improvement) could be an angle of attract sensor or vibration (Flutter) detector.
+The featured use (after firmware improvement) could be an angle of attract sensor, stall detector or vibration (Flutter) detector.

 ![TFASPDIMU02 PCB](doc/img/TFASPDIMU01_2.jpg)